bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-I\'m going to go back to the instructions, as we go through the rest of the steps, let me zoom in a little bit because the smallest typo can kind of throw you off.
-Once you\'ve downloaded the code, and maybe you\'d want to look at the examples, but we\'ll skip it right now you will notice that they mentioned that inside the distribution folder, you\'re going to want to link to their CSS and their JavaScript.
+I&apos;m going to go back to the instructions, as we go through the rest of the steps, let me zoom in a little bit because the smallest typo can kind of throw you off.
+Once you&apos;ve downloaded the code, and maybe you&apos;d want to look at the examples, but we&apos;ll skip it right now you will notice that they mentioned that inside the distribution folder, you&apos;re going to want to link to their CSS and their JavaScript.
 This is the tricky part.
 In the example, it says **path/to/lightbox.css**.
-They don\'t actually mean path-to, they mean whatever the name of the folder is.
+They don&apos;t actually mean path-to, they mean whatever the name of the folder is.

-For us, it\'s going to be dist/css.
-Same here, when people talk about path/to, that\'s a shorthand, that\'s not actually the folder name, we\'re going to be using dist.javascript.
+For us, it&apos;s going to be dist/css.
+Same here, when people talk about path/to, that&apos;s a shorthand, that&apos;s not actually the folder name, we&apos;re going to be using dist.javascript.
 The other thing that you might kind of read over quickly is we tend to be beginner coders here in our Web Development for Everybody.
-It\'s unlikely that you\'re already using jQuery, which means we need to make sure we use any of their code that says **lightbox** plus jQuery.
-Don\'t worry, I\'m going to show you all this.
-But I just want to point it out when you\'re going through the documentation, okay?
+It&apos;s unlikely that you&apos;re already using jQuery, which means we need to make sure we use any of their code that says **lightbox** plus jQuery.
+Don&apos;t worry, I&apos;m going to show you all this.
+But I just want to point it out when you&apos;re going through the documentation, okay?
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 243.
 (145) ~~~~~~~~~~~~~~~~~~-->